Implementing Quantum Secret Sharing on Current Hardware: Results

-For the ((3,5)) scheme, the MCM construction outperformed the DCM construction by a noticeable margin in both the SWAP test and entanglement fidelity for both real and simulated data as shown in Fig. \ref{Fig:5QB_VS_swap_result} and Fig. \ref{Fig:5QB_VS_EF_result}.
-This implies that using classical feed-forward decoding is slightly more efficient than fully coherent decoding with a delayed measurement with these schemes.
-This could also be another reason for the qutrit scheme's poor performance compared to the others.
-Furthermore, as mentioned previously we see a large discrepancy between the real and simulated data for the entanglement fidelity of the MCM construction, however, the discrepancy is not present for the DCM construction.
+For the qubit schemes, the~MCM construction clearly outperformed the DCM construction by a noticeable margin in both the SWAP test and entanglement fidelity for both real and simulated data, as~shown in Figures~\ref{Fig:result_MCM} and \ref{Fig:result_DCM}.
+This strongly implies that using classical feed-forward decoding is more efficient than fully coherent decoding with a delayed measurement with these schemes, and~this is supported by the resulting circuit depth and number of multi-qubit operations.
+Furthermore, as~mentioned previously, we see a large discrepancy between the real and simulated data for the entanglement fidelity of the MCM construction; however, the~discrepancy is not present for the DCM construction, as~both produce the theoretical minimum entanglement fidelity due to the amount of noise/error.

+Interestingly, the~Steane code with three erasures slightly outperformed the Steane code with two erasures among most optimization levels concerning the SWAP test, as seen in Figure~\ref{Fig:SWAP_BRIS_MCM_3ER}.
+This is contrary to what the simulation predicts.
+Looking at the simulated performance between authorized and unauthorized erased sets of size three for the Steane code, we can see that the erasure of an authorized set drastically reduces the entanglement fidelity.
+Moreover, it results in the theoretical minimum, as seen in Figure~\ref{Fig:ENT_BRIS_MCM_3ER}.
+The~results of the ideal or noiseless case further support this~observation.